mkuppers/Bluetooth-Arduino-Joust/README.md

 # Arduino Micro Arcade - Joust

+I programmed this project as my final project for EECS183!
-For our reach we decided to program a reimagined version of the classic arcade game Joust!
+For this project, I decided to program a reimagined version of the classic arcade game Joust!
 To play you need to use an Arduino Mega, two potentiometers, two buttons, a 64 x 32 LED Screen and optionally in order to use Bluetooth mode, you need a Bluetooth capable Android device and a UART Bluetooth module (I personally used the SparkFun Bluetooth Modem - BlueSMiRF Gold).
 For wiring, player one's potentiometer must